alt-research/mach-avs-operator-setup/doc/build-from-source.md

 # Build components
-This doc introduces how to build all components from source code, rather then use docker.
+This doc introduces how to build all components from source code.

 ## Architecture
 For architecture, please refer to [mach-avs#architecture](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#architecture)